181192/ops-cli/docs/ops_enable_repo.md

 Set up a repo for gitops, installing Flux in the cluster and initializing its manifests

-### Synopsis

-Set up a repo for gitops, installing Flux in the cluster and initializing its manifests

 ```
 ops enable repo [flags]
 ```